microsoft/Azure-Synapse-Connectivity-Checker/README.md

 - $SubscriptionID = 'de41dc76-xxxx-xxxx-xxxx-xxxx'  # Subscription ID where Synapse Workspace is located
 - $DedicatedSQLPoolDBName = ''  # Add here DB name you are testing connection.
 If you keep it empty it will test connectivity agains master DB
 - $ServerlessPoolDBName = ''    # Add here DB name you are testing connection.
 If you keep it empty it will test connectivity agains master DB
-- $DisableAnonymousTelemetry = $false  # Set as $true if you don't want to send anonymous usage data to Microsoft
  ```
   - Execute the script